Efficient Full-Matrix Adaptive Regularization: Introduction

 Amongst the acceleration methods there are three main categories: momentum, adaptive regularization, and variance reduction.
 Momentum (in its various incarnations, like heavy-ball or Nesterov acceleration) is the oldest enhancement.
 It has a well-developed theory, and is known to improve practical convergence in a variety of tasks, small and large.
 It is also easy to implement.
 Variance reduction is the most recent advancement; in theory and practice, it is mostly applicable to convex optimization, and is thus less influential in deep learning.

-This brings us to adaptive regularization: the most sophisticated, hard to implement, and debated acceleration method.
-While state-of-the-art optimizers such as Adam and AdaGrad \cite{kingma2014adam, duchi2011adaptive} do use adaptive regularization, they do so in a very limited form: with diagonal matrices, often marketed as per-coordinate adaptive learning-rate methods.
-Despite solid theoretical guarantees, the practical value of diagonal adaptive regularization as compared to ``vanilla'' SGD has been the subject of much debate \cite{wilson2017marginal}.
+This brings us to adaptive regularization: the most sophisticated, hard to implement, and widely-debated acceleration method.
+While state-of-the-art optimizers such as Adam and AdaGrad \citep{kingma2014adam, duchi2011adaptive} do use adaptive regularization, they exclusively restrict the preconditioner to a diagonal matrix; as such, they often marketed as per-coordinate ``adaptive learning-rate'' methods.
+Despite solid theoretical guarantees, the practical value of diagonal adaptive regularization as compared to ``vanilla'' SGD has been the subject of much debate \citep{wilson2017marginal}.
 However, the efficacy of full-matrix adaptive regularization has been relatively unexplored.
 This is due to the prohibitive computational cost associated with full-matrix operations: full AdaGrad requires taking the inverse square root of a large matrix.

 In this paper, we present \ALGNAME{}, a practical solution to the computational problems plaguing full-matrix adaptive regularization, making this technique scalable for modern deep models.
 At the heart of our method is a simple, GPU-friendly way to apply the inverse square root of the low-rank second-moment matrix of recent gradients; see Figure~\ref{fig:inverse-formula}. \ALGNAME{}'s running time is comparable to state-of-the-art optimizers.